This accessibility statement applies to the Green Templeton College website (this website).

 What we are doing to improve accessibility

 We are working with our developers XIST2 to address the non-compliant elements of our website (listed above).
-All new content published will meet the accessibility criteria.
+In August 2022, we completed work on several accessibility issues identified as ‘medium priority’ by AbilityNet during a January 2021 audit.
+In April 2021, we completed work on several accessibility issues identified as ‘high priority’ by AbilityNet during a January 2021 audit.
+We continue to work with our developers to tackle the known instances of non-accessible content that have been identified.
+All new content published will aim to meet the accessibility criteria.
 Our aim is to make this website fully accessible and continue to work within our college to provide training and guidance on best practices for digital accessibility.

 Preparation of this accessibility statement

-This statement was last reviewed on 13 October 2020.
-This website was tested by Green Templeton College and our developers, XIST2.
-We tested a selection of pages with different templates and content from across the website to ensure a rounded audit.
+This statement was last reviewed on 21 November 2022.
+This website was last tested in January 2021 by AbilityNet.
+A sample of different pages with different templates and content from across the website were tested to ensure a rounded audit.